openstreetmap/openstreetmap-website/CONFIGURE.md

 * Click on "my settings" on the user page
 * Click on "oauth settings" on the My settings page
 * Click on 'Register your application'.
-* Unless you have set up alternatives, use Name: "Local Potlatch" and URL: "http://localhost:3000"
+* Unless you have set up alternatives, use Name: "Local iD" and URL: "http://localhost:3000"
 * Check the 'modify the map' box.
 * Everything else can be left with the default blank values.
 * Click the "Register" button
 * On the next page, copy the "consumer key"
 * Edit config/settings.local.yml in your rails tree
-* Add the "potlatch2_key" configuration key and the consumer key as the value
+* Add the "id_key" configuration key and the consumer key as the value
 * Restart your rails server

 An example excerpt from settings.local.yml:

 ```
 # Default editor
-default_editor: "potlatch2"
+default_editor: "id"
-# OAuth consumer key for Potlatch 2
+# OAuth consumer key for iD
-potlatch2_key: "8lFmZPsagHV4l3rkAHq0hWY5vV3Ctl3oEFY1aXth"
+id_key: "8lFmZPsagHV4l3rkAHq0hWY5vV3Ctl3oEFY1aXth"
 ```

-Follow the same process for registering and configuring iD (`id_key`) and the website/Notes (`oauth_key`), or to save time, simply reuse the same consumer key for each.
+Follow the same process for registering and configuring the website/Notes (`oauth_key`), or to save time, simply reuse the same consumer key for each.

 ## Troubleshooting